 Greek Jewelry

-There is also plenty of handmade greek jewelry for you to buy on your trip.
+There is also plenty of handmade Greek jewelry for you to buy on your trip.
 Keep your eyes open when browsing independent souvenir shops for unique Greek souvenirs that you are unlikely to find anywhere else.
 These kinds of purchases are always the most meaningful.
 Often I can picture the shop or the shop owner or exactly where I was when I bought a special piece of jewelry.

 Wind Mill